PhaethonPsychis/web3worlds/readme.md

 Web3 institutions and cyber to physical systems have a wide range of applications that could transform society and the global economy.

-### SYNTHETIC WEB3 WORLDS
-##### Intro
-Web3 Synthetic Worlds pair language and Narrative with programmable blocks.
-This combination creates a unique and unparallel experimental environment that does not exist in other simulation systems except from digital games.
-They enable the testing of socio-economic and political systems at scale.
-With the use of language and narratives we can transition the world from one state to another.<br>
-Example: What conversations can emerge in...<br> These properties are unique among simulation environments and enable the testing of large scale projects before the project is built.<br>

-Building prototypes of these worlds will enable communities and organizations to envision, experience, and explore desirable realities. and take the necessary steps now to realize these futures.<br>

-##### Web3 world system
-web3 protocols create the world system that allows the world to function, evolve and grow.
-In these "world prototypes" what could happen in the future is based on what protocols are deployed, and what is happening in the present.
-This world-building process employs narratives design within a container constructed with the technological framework of web3.

-In doing so, they allow us to not just tinker with the status quo, but to dismantle it and build something better in its place.
-Building projective futures we can show people that other realities are possible and that web3 can help us get there.
-If we can show that web3  can help to create a brighter future and we map the path to it, we will all rush towards that outcome or not.

-##### A web3 world is a coordination system
-Envisioning these worlds and the novel possibilities becoming available can serve as a coordination mechanism to demonstrate how web3 can become a central component of plausible futures.

-##### A web3 world is a map toward a future state
-Worlds serve as a map of how to arrive at the future from the current state.